tapilab/elevate-osna-news/lessons/week1/README.md

 1. Download the data for your project (links send via email).
 2. Complete the `stats` command to compute the required statistics of the data.
+  - Number of unique users
+  - Number of unique messages
+  - Number of users/message per class/category.
+  - Number of unique words (using the tweet_tokenizer from class)
+  - Number of tokens (non-unique words)
+  - 50 most common words
+  - 50 most common words per class.

 <br>